AdobeDocs/campaign-classic.en/help/platform/using/about-profiles.md

 Active profiles are the profiles that are counted for billing purposes.

+Active profiles count is available for **Marketing instances** only.
+It is not available for Execution instances, meaning MID (mid sourcing) and RT (Message Center / Real-time messaging) instances.

+If you are hosted on AWS, you can also monitor the number of active profiles used on your instances directly from the Control Panel.
+For more on this, refer to the [Control Panel documentation](https://docs.adobe.com/content/help/en/control-panel/using/performance-monitoring/active-profiles-monitoring.html).

 >[!NOTE]
 >
->If you are hosted on AWS and using Campaign Classic from build 8931, you can also monitor the number of active profiles used on your instances directly from the Control Panel.
-For more on this, refer to the [Control Panel documentation](https://docs.adobe.com/content/help/en/control-panel/using/performance-monitoring/active-profiles-monitoring.html).
+>Control Panel is accessible to all Admin users.
+The steps to grant Admin access to a user are detailed in [this section](https://experienceleague.adobe.com/docs/control-panel/using/discover-control-panel/managing-permissions.html?lang=en#discover-control-panel).
 >
->Note that Active profiles count is available for **Marketing instances** only.
-It is not available for Execution instances, meaning MID (mid sourcing) and RT (Message Center / Real-time messaging) instances.
+>Note that your instance must be hosted on AWS and upgraded with the latest [Gold Standard](https://experienceleague.adobe.com/docs/campaign-classic/using/release-notes/gs-release/gs-overview.html) build.
+Learn how to check your version in [this section](https://experienceleague.adobe.com/docs/campaign-classic/using/getting-started/starting-with-adobe-campaign/launching-adobe-campaign.html?lang=en#getting-your-campaign-version).
+To check if your instance is hosted on AWS, follow the steps detailed in [this page](https://experienceleague.adobe.com/docs/control-panel/using/faq.html).

 “**Profile**” means a record of information (e.g.: a record in the nmsRecipient table or an external table containing a cookie ID, Customer ID, mobile identifier or other information relevant to a particular channel) representing an end-customer, prospect, or lead.